-The changing tendency to paint the United Nations in a positive light is understandable, as the Watchtower Society tries to gain political acceptance.
-As shown at Politics, the Watchtower Society is actively involved in areas of politics that will advance its political freedoms.
+The changing tendency to paint the United Nations in a positive light is understandable, with the Watchtower Society attempting to gain political acceptance.
+As shown at Political Involvement, Watchtower is actively involved in areas of politics that will advance its political freedoms.

 Barbara Anderson was part of the writing department in 1992, when Ciro Aulicino1 told her he would go to the United Nations on Wednesday afternoon to pick up material for the Writing Department and attend meetings that required a special pass.
 It was also Ciro that wrote the September 8th 1991 Awake! magazine cover series.
 Members of the Governing Body were aware of the association because the Writing Committee members at the time - Barry, Barr and Klein - authorised the the United Nations articles.
 Jaracz would also have been aware as Robert Johnson, whose signature appears on the accreditation forms, reported to Jaracz in the Service Department.
 Page 244 of the 1993 NGO directory listed Barry as the Watchtower representative, Ciro as the Main Representative and Johnson as the Alternative Representative. (see Ciro Courts the United Nations)